matomo-org/developer-documentation/docs/generated/Hooks.md

 Callback Signature:
 <pre><code>$endHookParams</code></pre>
 - `mixed` `$returnedValue` The value returned from the API method.
 This will not be a rendered string, but an actual object.
 For example, it could be a [DataTable](#).
 - `array` `$extraInfo` An array holding information regarding the API request.
-Will contain the following data: - **className**: The name of the namespace-d class name of the API instance that&#039;s being called. - **module**: The name of the plugin the API request was dispatched to. - **action**: The name of the API method that was executed. - **parameters**: The array of parameters passed to the API method.
+Will contain the following data: - **className**: The name of the namespace-d class name of the API instance that's being called. - **module**: The name of the plugin the API request was dispatched to. - **action**: The name of the API method that was executed. - **parameters**: The array of parameters passed to the API method.

 ### API.getReportMetadata